fredagbona/fredagbona/README.md

 In 02 years of learning and practice I managed to work on complex website projects with **HTML, CSS, JS, PHP & MYSQL**.
 This earned me to work with a local company: **[AbuzWeb](https://abuzweb.com)**.
 I learned a lot by being with them.

 In 2021, my thirst for knowledge led me to apply to join the **[Dive Into Code](https://diveintocode.jp/)** web engineering school in Japan.
-I managed to enter it and I followed the Ruby on Rails web engineer course over 06 months.
+I managed to enter it and I followed the **Ruby on Rails web engineer** course over 06 months.
 I can say that it was the most intense year of my career.
-Above all, I learned a lot, in particular by discovering concepts of clean code, devops, Admin Sys and others.
+Above all, I learned a lot, in particular by discovering concepts of **clean code, devops, Admin Sys and others**.
 And the internship that followed allowed me to apply all this.

 So I started freelancing and had a lot of clients, so I was able to work on projects as exciting as each other.
 During this time, I continued to share my knowledge on Facebook, Linkedin and through conferences that I organized and where I was invited.
 This got me interviewed by Blue-Sydney in 2022.